 A reasonable estimate of this error is plus or minus 10 base pairs.
-(We also consider plus or minus 50 base pairs without a substantial increase in error rate).

 In fact, this goes up slightly with length, but this is a conservative bound.
 So, we'll use this for convenience.

 This inaccuracy may lead one to believe that two pools have the same label when in fact the labels are different.
 We will call these "neighbors."